 1. When you start spending more hours in the office:

-At an initial level you fix a working time till 6’o clock in the evening that gradually increases to one hour more either every week or every month.
+At an initial level, you fix a working time till 6’o clock in the evening that gradually increases to one hour more either every week or every month.
 As a result, you start spending more hours in the office to take care of even minute things.
 You are solely managing each thing ranging from preparing client’s presentations to checking the list for employees off.
 Spending more hours in the office is a clear indication that it is high time you hire a manager.
 A responsible manager can look after minute details of your office if not major ones and make you stick to working hours that were initially decided by you.

 2. When your business is entering a new phase of growth:

-There are numerous lagging signs informing you, it is time to hire a manager who can take responsibility of your day-to-day operations.
+There are numerous lagging signs informing you, it is time to hire a manager who can take responsibility for your day-to-day operations.
 While the ‘perfect time’ may vary from business to business, the one good time to hire a manager is before your business enters a new phase of growth.
 Hiring an operations manager would ease your business operations and would facilitate your business growth.

 3. Your executives are handling administrative tasks:

 If you do not have an appropriate person for a particular task then eventually you handover the responsibility to one of your team members.
-If your business development team is wasting time in coordinating meetings, fixing conference venues, planning happy hours and ordering lunch then undoubtedly it is time to make a hiring of a manager.
-A happy team is more successful and even small organizations need a manager who can look after small to major needs of their employees and take dedicated responsibility of all such tasks.
+If your business development team is wasting time in coordinating meetings, fixing conference venues, planning happy hours and ordering lunch then undoubtedly it is time to make the hiring of a manager.
+A happy team is more successful and even small organizations need a manager who can look after small to major needs of their employees and take dedicated responsibility for all such tasks.